saikiran2417/Digital-Sensor-Addon-EDGE-FPGA/README.md

 # 🔌 Digital Sensor Add-on for EDGE FPGA Kit

-This repository contains Verilog implementations for **Ultrasonic Distance Measurement** and **Capacitive Touch Detection** on the **Edge Artix-7 FPGA Kit**.
+This repository contains Verilog implementations for **Ultrasonic Distance Measurement** and **Capacitive Touch Detection** on the **EDGE Artix-7 FPGA Kit**.
 Both projects are ready-to-run on hardware — simply generate the bitstream in Vivado and program the board.

 ---